Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 IRIX 4, PTX, and UnixWare, respectively.
 Then, if

-is available, define HAVE_GETMNTENT
+getmntent is available, define HAVE_GETMNTENT and set

-.
+ac_cv_func_getmntent to yes.
 Otherwise set

-ac_cv_func_getmntent
+ac_cv_func_getmntent to no.

 The result of this macro can be overridden by setting the cache variable

-if it is an error to pass 0 to
+Define GETPGRP_VOID if it is an error to pass 0 to

-; this is the Posix behavior.
+getpgrp; this is the Posix behavior.
 On older BSD

-systems, you must pass 0 to getpgrp
+systems, you must pass 0 to getpgrp, as it takes an argument and

-behaves like Posix’s getpgid
+behaves like Posix’s getpgid.

 #ifdef GETPGRP_VOID pid = getpgrp (); #else pid = getpgrp (0); #endif